DIGGRO KK320 robotic vacuum cleaner review

 - Tiny 330ml dustbin

-Normally any discussion of colours would be unremarkable and could even be seen as condescending.
+Normally any discussion of robotic cleaner colours would be unremarkable and could even be seen as condescending.
 However, the vast majority of robotic vacuum cleaners have a dull, remarkable charcoal grey finish.

-On the other hand, DIGGRO KK320 uses an exciting combination of colours.
+On the other hand, DIGGRO KK320 robotic cleaner uses an exciting combination of colours.
 The white case colour provides a subtle contrast over the charcoal grey of the underneath.

-The vibrant purple brushes add interest and make the unit visual from a distance.
+The vibrant purple brushes add interest and make the unit easy to spot from a distance.

 The classic circular design feels familiar and is 32 cm in diameter by 8.5 cm in height.
 So the KK320 can easily fit under most furniture, reaching places you can’t normally.
 At 2.8 kg, it’s light and easy to move.